 There’s a difference between feeling as though you are in a house that you love and being home.
-Home is a place that conveys who you are, where you can be surrounded by the things that make you feel comfortable.
+A home is a place that conveys who you are, where you can be surrounded by the things that make you feel comfortable.
 It’s your escape at the end of a hard day where you can hide from the world.
+In this blog we discuss about how to decorate your home in a cruelty free style.

 While there are plenty of interior design trends that can make your house look like it’s straight out of a magazine, it takes something special to make a home.
 Here are some unique design elements to create your personal space.